Best Practices for Safer Ultrasound-Guided Vascular Access Procedures

 - To locate the needle tip in an out-of-plane approach, slowly sweep the transducer "away" from the needle, until the echo disappears.
 Then slowly sweep back toward the needle until the tip is identified.

-Tip #5: Clean and disinfect your transducer after procedures:
+Cleaning and disinfecting your ultrasound transducer after procedures:

 - Cleaning and disinfecting the transducer after each use, avoiding alcohol-based disinfectants and wipes.